Born In: Leesburg, Georgia, United States

-Luke Bryan is one of the most renowned singers and songwriters of the current generation who have become a rage with his sensational music and melodies.
-Starting his career in music officially late (it was in 2007 that he made his plunge into the industry), Bryan did not take long to establish a strong foothold in the music scene.
-His debut came with his single ‘All My Friends Say’ which was outstandingly received by the audience.
-He followed it up with his debut studio album ‘I’ll Stay Me’.
-A couple of albums and singles old, Bryan first tasted worldwide success with his third studio album ‘Tailgates & Tanlines’.
-The album peaked at number one on the Top Country Albums chart and number two on the Billboard 200 chart.
-This was the beginning of his success story which continued to follow as his other two albums ‘Crash My Party’ and ‘Kill the Lights’ became highpoints of his career.
-What’s more, Bryan became the only country music artist to achieve six number one singles from one album in the history of the Billboard Country Airplay chart.
-Though Bryan has achieved much of his fame as a country musician and singer, it would be wrong to say that he has limited himself to it.
+Luke Bryan is one of the most renowned singers and songwriters of the this generation.
+Starting his musical career in the mid-2000s (it was in 2007 that he released his debut album), Bryan did not take long to establish a strong foothold in the music industry.
+His debut came with his single ‘All My Friends Say’ which was well-received by the audience.
+He followed it up with his debut studio album ‘I’ll Stay Me.’
+After releasing a couple of albums and singles, Bryan tasted worldwide success with his third studio album ‘Tailgates & Tanlines.’
+The album peaked at number one on ‘Top Country Albums’ chart and number two on the ‘Billboard 200’ chart.
+This was the beginning of his success story which continued with the release of his other two albums, ‘Crash My Party’ and ‘Kill the Lights.’
+What’s more, Bryan became the only country music artist to achieve six number one singles from one album in the history of ‘Billboard Country Airplay’ chart.
+Though Bryan has achieved much of his fame as a country musician and singer, it would be wrong to say that he has limited himself to the genre.
 Bryan has explored other genres like alternative rock as well.
 He has frequently incorporated elements of other music genres into his music.
 His journey as a musician and singer has been an inspiring one.
-Currently, he has sold more than seven million albums, 27 million tracks and has 16 No.1 hits and back-to-back double-platinum albums.
+Currently, he has sold more than seven million albums, 27 million tracks, and has 16 No.1 hits and back-to-back double-platinum albums.

-At the age of 19, Luke was to move to Nashville.
-However, tragedy struck his family as his brother was killed in a car accident.
-Bryan could not leave his family in such an emotional state and instead enrolled at the Georgia Southern University in Statesboro, Georgia.
-While at college, he as a member of the Sigma Chi fraternity.
-In 1999, he graduated with a degree in Business Administration.Career
+At the age of nineteen, Luke was to move to Nashville.
+However, tragedy struck his family as his elder brother Chris was killed in a car accident.
+Bryan could not leave his family in such an emotional state and instead enrolled at the ‘Georgia Southern University’ in Statesboro, Georgia.
+While at college, he was a member of the ‘Sigma Chi’ fraternity.
+In 1999, he graduated with a degree in business administration.

-Luke Bryan married his college sweetheart, Caroline Boyer, on December 8, 2006.
-He first met her at Georgia Southern University.
+Luke Bryan married his college sweetheart Caroline Boyer on December 8, 2006.
+He first met her at ‘Georgia Southern University.’
 The couple has two sons, Thomas ‘Bo’ Boyer Bryan and Tatum ‘Tate’ Christopher Bryan.
-He also takes care of his nephew Tilden (Till) following the death of his sister and brother-in-law.
-He shares a passion for hunting and outdoors.
-He co-owns Buck Commander, sister company of Duck Commander.
-It even initiated a TV show for hunting enthusiasts.Bryan has supported numerous charities and causes, including the City of Hope and Red Cross.
-The causes Bryan supports are AIDS and HIV, cancer, children's disaster relief, health, and human rights.
+He started taking care of his nephew Tilden (Till) following the death of his sister and brother-in-law.
+He also takes care of his nieces, Kris and Jordan.

 People Also Viewed